VrushankPatel/interview-matters/java/java-language-basics/README.md

 - Array index out of bounds.
 - Forgetting `public static void main(String[] args)` exactly.

+## Common Interview Questions

+1. What is the difference between == and .equals()?

+   == checks reference equality for objects, .equals() checks value equality.

+2. What is the main method in Java?

+   public static void main(String[] args) - entry point.

+3. Explain pass-by-value in Java.

+   Java is pass-by-value; for primitives, value is copied; for objects, reference is copied.

+4. What are the primitive data types?

+   byte, short, int, long, float, double, char, boolean.

+5. How do you declare an array in Java?

+   int[] arr = new int[5]; or int[] arr = {1,2,3}.

 ## Tools & Libraries

 - JDK: For compilation and runtime.